wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 # PID VEX Applications

 PID control is a type of closed-loop control system.
 In the VEX setting, the algorithm takes in a target distance parameter as its set-point or goal state.
 The system output comes from a sensor on the robot that determines the robot’s current distance from its set-point.
 This sensor can be an external camera, ultrasonic range finder, line tracker, or encoder (internal or external).
-In th WPID implementation, the chosen sensor for system output is the internal encoder system on the VEX V5 motors.
+In the WPID implementation, the chosen sensor for system output is the internal encoder system on the VEX V5 motors.
 The encoder sensor responds to motion and returns the distance that the motor has traveled.
 This traveled-distance is subtracted from the set-point-distance to determine the steady-state error, referred to as error in the figure below.
 Then, the P, I, and D constants combine with the steady-state error to calculate the speed of the robot and the loop repeats with the new encoder output.

 ![PID Control Diagram](PIDFigure1.png)
 > Figure of PID closed-loop control